Dreamfarer/UZH/README.md

 </details>
 <details><summary>Visual Studio Code</summary>

 Open the **Source Control** panel again like you have previously done in step two and three.
 However, this time, you will not be using the menu labeled "**...**".
 Instead, above the button labeled "**Commit**", enter a short but meaningful summary; tell us what you have changed.
-Be sure to follow the convention of starting the sentence with a capital letter.
 If you need over 50 characters, Visual Studio Code tells you that the message will be cut off on GitHub: Consider shortening it or adding a line break, which will appear as an additional description on GitHub.

 If you are satisfied with your commit message, tap onto the downwards pointing arrow on the right-hand side of the button labeled "**Commit**".
 Chose "**Commit & Push**" to upload your changes to GitHub.